-Yandex.Maps is supported on platforms iOS 9 and above and Android 4 and above.
+Yandex.Maps is supported on iOS 10.0 and higher and on Android 4.1 and higher.

 The app is not supported on the following platforms: Symbian, Java, Windows Mobile, Windows CE, bada.
-We can not guarantee that Yandex.Maps will function stably on them.
+We can't guarantee that Yandex.Maps will function stably on these platforms.

 If you installed the app on your device running on iOS 6 or lower, you can re-load an older version of the app on that device.